PrairieLearn/PrairieLearn/doc/course.md

 ## Standardized assessment sets

-A list of standardized assessments sets is:
+The following list of standardized assessments sets is automatically included in every course.
+You do not need to include these in your JSON file, but you can add extra assessment sets if needed (see below).

 abbreviation | name | purpose
 --- | --- | ---